-It was also predicted that the recipient of the compassionate act would benefit the most when the act was recognized by both partners, as opposed to a compassionate act perceived by one partner.
-Although these predictions were confirmed, something else was discovered.
+It was also predicted that the recipient of the compassionate act would benefit the most when the act was recognized by both partners, rather than a compassionate act perceived by one partner.
+Although these predictions were established, something else was discovered.

 It’s clear that the recipient of compassionate act needs to notice the act to benefit from it emotionally, but for the giver, recognition is much less of a factor.

-And when they are noticed, the benefits for the givers were about 45% greater compared to the recipients, as determined by the daily diary self-assessment scales, with an equally strong effect for men and women.
+And when they are noticed, the benefits for the givers were about 45% greater compared to the recipients, according to the daily diary self-assessment scales, with an equally strong effect for women and men.

 Want to use our images on your site?
 Right click on image for embed code